-To maximize sample size, we include all bonds issued by the firms covered under the TLG Program.
-We control for the age of the bond since issuance in years (age) and the time to maturity in years (ttm), and include dummies set to one if the bond is puttable, redeemable, exchangeable, or if the bond has fixed rate coupons (fixrate).
-We also include firm-trading day fixed effects (to examine within-company variation on a given trading day).
-The results appear in Table BII of Appendix B.
+maturity in years (ttm), and include dummies set to one if the bond is puttable, redeemable, exchangeable, or if the bond has fixed rate coupons (fixrate).
+We also include firm-trading day fixed effects (to examine within-company variation on a given trading day).25

-Figure 4 displays the results of running the regressions in Table BII (column 4) on a daily basis.
-It shows how the value of the FDIC guarantee declined over the June 2009 to June 2011 period.
+Figure 4 displays the coefficient on the guarantee variable obtained by running the regression specified in (6) on a daily basis.
 In the middle of the time period (June 2010), Dodd-Frank was adopted.
 We do see a slight increase in the value of the FDIC guarantee in the months preceding Dodd-Frank's adoption.
 At that time, it was unclear what the final language of the legislation would be.
-After Dodd-Frank was finalized, however, the value of the FDIC guarantee resumed its downward
+After Dodd-Frank was finalized, however, the value of the FDIC guarantee resumed its downward trend.
+Dodd-Frank does not appear to have changed investors' expectations of government support for the non-guaranteed bonds of major financial institutions.